-• This version provides for the operation of an interim competitive electricity market (I-NTEM) in the Darwin-Katherine power system.
+- Provided for the operation of an interim competitive electricity market (I-NTEM) in the Darwin-Katherine power system.
 The provisions are the first step towards more sophisticated and complete market arrangements and further change is anticipated as experience and facilities allow.
-The initial market provisions are by design extensions of previous processes.
+The initial market provisions are by design extensions of previous processes. - Changes made to the role of the Power System Controller include: - Removal of the references to an energy balancing market in the Darwin-Katherine power system;

-- Changes to the role of the Power System Controller include: - Removal of the references to an energy balancing market in the Darwin-Katherine power system; - Arrangements to permit Generators to self-commit or to fast start; - Changes to the dispatch process in that a pre-dispatch schedule will be produced in addition to real time dispatch; - Calculation of a Market Price for each half hour (trading interval). - The role of a Market Operator has been enhanced in this version to support the commencement of the I-NTEM.
+- Arrangements to permit Generators to self-commit or to fast start; - Changes to the dispatch process in that a pre-dispatch schedule will be produced in addition to real time dispatch; - Calculation of a Market Price for each half hour (trading interval). - The role of a Market Operator has been enhanced in this version to support the commencement of the I-NTEM.

+Version 6 Published March 2020

-Version 6 Consultation Draft December 2018[To be completed when changes approved] Amended to accommodate changes to the NTC to remove duplication, provided consistency between the two documents, correct minor typos, and make minor editorial changes to improve readability.
+This version was amended to accommodate changes to the Network Technical Code to remove duplication, provided consistency between the two documents, correct minor typographical errors, and make minor editorial changes to improve readability.